Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 If you book a tour with an outside tour company to the Vatican Museums and then need to cancel, contact the agency you booked with to find out their terms and conditions for cancellations.

-If you have booked a Vatican Museums tour through an agency and need to make a change, check with the agency to find out how to make changes through them.
+If you have booked a Vatican Museums tour through an agency and need to make a change, check with the agency to find out if it's at all possible to make changes through them.

 We are committed to respecting your data.
 Click for our Privacy Policy.